tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
 3. interpreting the representation of a numeric value (e.g., a Roman numeral) as a number (e.g., an integer).

 When interpretations of strings containing Roman numerals as numbers is intended, guidance associated with the text, usually in the skos:note for the Test, should be explicit about this meaning.
-For example, the skos:note for the Test [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpeted as" in the Specification for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"
+For example, the skos:note for the Test [AMENDMENT_MONTH_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/2e371d57-1eb3-4fe3-8a61-dff43ced50cf) states: "Implementations should translate interpretable Roman numerals in the range I-XII in dwc:month as integer month values 1-12, as some natural science domains use Roman numeral months to avoid language and day/month vs moth/day order." this is explicit guidance for the meaning of "interpreted as" in the Specification for this Test: "AMENDED the value of dwc:month if it can be unambiguously interpreted as an integer between 1 and 12 inclusive;"

 #### 2.3.4 Handling Leading and Trailing Whitespace (normative)